Mylord Carthago: Life

 Mylord injured his pastern during the winter of 2012–2013 and was not competing.
 His absence, and the upcoming closure of Haras Nationaux, led to rumors he had been sold.
 He appeared in more modest competitions during 2013.
 Doubts were mounting about his return to top competition, and his groom put a lot of effort into getting him back in shape.
 At the end of 2013, after a series of tests, he was gradually put back to work.
 In 2014, he returned to his highest level, winning the RMC Grand Prix at the Jumping International de France.
 However, he did not take part in the 2014 FEI World Equestrian Games.

 On May 22, 2014, the national stud farms announce the sale of the last French national sport stallions, and among them Mylord Carthago.
 The announcement provoked strong reactions from the equestrian community internationally.
 Pénélope Leprévost learned of the sale and met with Jacques Myard to try and get the sale cancelled.
 The agency responsible for the sale issued a press release on June 3, specifying that Mylord Carthago would remain with his rider until sold, would have to wear the French colors and could not be tested under saddle.
 Philippe Martin, president of the Fédération nationale des éleveurs de chevaux de sport (National Federation of Sport Horse Breeders), denounced the sale as a "state scandal".
 Just as the stallion's departure for Germany was announced, the sale was cancelled thanks to the initiative of two French veterinarians, who set up a private company.
 In an interview with France 3, these vets explained their action by the fact that "the semen of these horses is something of a national treasure".

 The stallion has been suffering from the onset of cervical osteoarthritis which compromised his performance.
 On December 6, 2014 at a special event at the Paris Horse Show, Leprévost announced to an emotional audience that the horse would be retiring to her home in Normandy.

 Description

 Mylord Carthago is a gray Selle Français stallion.
 He stands 1.71 m tall.
 According to Leprévost, he's a horse who gives a lot to his rider, and wants to get ahead.
-He is energetic, and has great style over jumps.
-He's also a very sensitive animal.
-The rider insists on his "kindness" and the quality of his mind, testifying that he has never refused to jump a fence, even in training.
+He is an energetic, very sensitive animal, and has great style over jumps.
+Leprévost insists on his "kindness" and the quality of his mind, testifying that he has never refused to jump a fence, even in training.
 According to her, he is gifted with excellent learning faculties, an intelligence that is also evident in his dual career as a competitor and breeder.